Machine translation

 Light post-editing (LPE)

-With LPE, raw MT is only modified where absolutely necessary to ensure that the output is legible and accurately conveys the meaning of the source document.
 The post-editor should be especially mindful of errors that might hinder the document’s purpose or outright subvert it.
 Without review, raw MT can create embarrassing results, as one tech giant discovered recently.
 The editor should aim to make as few edits as possible.
 This approach can lead to fast and cost-effective results.

 Full post-editing (FPE)